DDoS Defense

 Attack Table

-The Attacks Within Last 24 Hours table provides information about alarms in the last day from the DDoS Defense alert policies that were activated on the Create DDoS Policies page in step two of the configuration wizard.
-Each row of the table gives summary information about the alarm (see Attack Table Columns).
-Click on a row to expand it for more details about the alarm (see Attack Details).
+The Attacks Within Last 24 Hours table provides information about alarms in the last day from alert policies whose type is DDoS.
+Each row of the table gives summary information about one alarm (the table's columns are described in Alerts List).
+Click on a row to expand it for more details about the alarm (see Attack Details Drawer).

 At the top right of the table is the View More Attacks button, which takes you to the Alerting page, where the Alerts List will be filtered to show only DDoS attacks (not limited to the last 24 hours).